OpenEvalProject/evals/manuscripts/elife-82860/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/03r0ha626 Department of Biochemistry, University of Utah Salt Lake City United States
+1. Department of Biochemistry, University of Utah Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
-2. https://ror.org/01pbdzh19 Department of Chemistry & Biochemistry, University of Toledo Toledo United States
+2. Department of Chemistry & Biochemistry, University of Toledo Toledo United States ([ROR:01pbdzh19](https://ror.org/01pbdzh19))
-3. https://ror.org/04vqm6w82 Whitehead Institute for Biomedical Research Cambridge United States
+3. Whitehead Institute for Biomedical Research Cambridge United States ([ROR:04vqm6w82](https://ror.org/04vqm6w82))
-4. https://ror.org/02jzgtq86 Dana-Farber Cancer Institute, Harvard Medical School Boston United States
+4. Dana-Farber Cancer Institute, Harvard Medical School Boston United States ([ROR:02jzgtq86](https://ror.org/02jzgtq86))
-5. https://ror.org/03r0ha626 University of Utah and ARUP Laboratories Salt Lake City United States
+5. University of Utah and ARUP Laboratories Salt Lake City United States ([ROR:03r0ha626](https://ror.org/03r0ha626))
-6. https://ror.org/03v7tx966 Huntsman Cancer Institute, University of Utah Salt Lake City United States
+6. Huntsman Cancer Institute, University of Utah Salt Lake City United States ([ROR:03v7tx966](https://ror.org/03v7tx966))
-7. https://ror.org/042nb2s44 Department of Biology, Massachusetts Institute of Technology Cambridge United States
+7. Department of Biology, Massachusetts Institute of Technology Cambridge United States ([ROR:042nb2s44](https://ror.org/042nb2s44))
-8. https://ror.org/006w34k90 Howard Hughes Medical Institute Salt Lake City United States
+8. Howard Hughes Medical Institute Salt Lake City United States ([ROR:006w34k90](https://ror.org/006w34k90))

 † Corresponding author

 ## Abstract

 The tumor suppressor gene PTEN is the second most commonly deleted gene in cancer.
 Such deletions often include portions of the chromosome 10q23 locus beyond the bounds of PTEN itself, which frequently disrupts adjacent genes.
-Coincidental loss of PTEN -adjacent genes might impose vulnerabilities that could either affect patient outcome basally or be exploited therapeutically.
-Here, we describe how the loss of ATAD1 , which is adjacent to and frequently co-deleted with PTEN , predisposes cancer cells to apoptosis triggered by proteasome dysfunction and correlates with improved survival in cancer patients.
+Coincidental loss of PTEN-adjacent genes might impose vulnerabilities that could either affect patient outcome basally or be exploited therapeutically.
+Here, we describe how the loss of ATAD1, which is adjacent to and frequently co-deleted with PTEN, predisposes cancer cells to apoptosis triggered by proteasome dysfunction and correlates with improved survival in cancer patients.
 ATAD1 directly and specifically extracts the pro-apoptotic protein BIM from mitochondria to inactivate it.
 Cultured cells and mouse xenografts lacking ATAD1 are hypersensitive to clinically used proteasome inhibitors, which activate BIM and trigger apoptosis.
 This work furthers our understanding of mitochondrial protein homeostasis and could lead to new therapeutic options for the hundreds of thousands of cancer patients who have tumors with chromosome 10q23 deletion.

 ## Introduction